 Governor Hogg introduced the Progressive Era to Texas.
-He persuaded

-agency in America, and institute a number of
+first state regulatory agency in America, and institute a number of

 After retiring from the governor's office in 1895, Hogg, who had not

 made much money while in public service, became a millionaire through

 the practice of law and lucrative investments associated with the

 philanthropic ways until her own death in 1975.